ExactTargetDev/ui-candidate-test/README.md

 ## Portions of the test which MUST function 100%
 + Small and Medium panels in the "Pulse" window must be able to toggle with a click, only 1 panel can be in "Medium View" at any given time.
 + Each item under the "Interactive Marketing Hub" must have hovers and click states associated with them
++ Clicking help link must load and parse a JSON object (help.json) with help details.
+Bonis points for help as an overlay dialog